 To better support different types of DevOps integrations, we have updated the REST API with several new endpoints and some minor expansions of existing endpoints.
 We expect to continue to add more endpoints and adjust existing ones in the coming releases.

 In the FlowHierarchy category, we have moved the GET endpoint from import/export to be consistent, and we have added an endpoint to create folders:

-We have added a new Environment category and added endpoints to GET all environments as well details for a single environment:
+We have added a new environment category and added endpoints to GET all environments as well as details for a single environment: